Sinux1/CILISP/README.md

 number of zeroes that follow the decimal, preceding the last 1, is 322.
 That is, at least 322 zeroes and a 1 after the decimal is considered 0 and when compared to 0 with `equal` operator will evaluate to true.
 - Any instruction containing a read function is always executed from stdin, and is never redirected from a file.
 ---
+#### Task 5
+- I am not sure if the production s_expr->(SYMBOL s_exprlist) was the right idea.
+I am not sure if I am going to be able to complete this entire task, so debugging may be limited.
+This is an area I think needs focus.

+---

 # Sample Runs